pharmbio/dl_quantmap/Readme.md

 ### Evaluation

 Initially different architectures are evaluated using cross validation using a subset of data.
 Different architectures are present in the directory cross_validation.
-The parameters for the architectures can be passed using respective json file. <br><br><br>
+The parameters for the architectures can be passed using respective json file. <br><br>

 ### Training

 For the final training of the MolPMoFiT architecture the entire dataset is used.
 The parameters can be passed using [parameters.json](final_run/parameters.json) file.
 In order to run the final training of the MolPMoFiT, pretraining of the architecture has to be carried out using
 [pretraining_molpmofit.ipynb](cross_validation/molpmofit/pretraining_molpmofit.ipynb).
 Post training, the model can be used to predict using [predict_new_chem.ipynb](final_run/predict_new_chem.ipynb).
-The input for the prediction can be given in the text file "[test_cids.txt](final_run/test_cids.txt)" as CIDs as input.
+The input for the prediction can be given in the text file "[test_cids.txt](final_run/test_cids.txt)" as CIDs as input. <br><br>